 - Harvard’s 3rd most popular industry after finance (29%) and consulting (25%) is technology (19%), despite being about as far from Silicon Valley as possible.

-- While USC Marshall and UCLA Anderson send the highest percentages of graduates into Media / Entertainment (9% and 7% respectively), Harvard sends the highest number of students into the industry: 25.
+- While USC Marshall and UCLA Anderson send the highest percentages of graduates into Media / Entertainment (11% and 5.5% respectively), Columbia actually sends more grads into entertainment than UCLA Anderson (Columbia’s 20 to UCLA’s 13).

 And here are a few confirmed stereotypes!